FertigLab/pycogaps/README.md

 ## 2.2 Running CoGAPS with Custom Parameters

-Most of the time we’ll want to set some parameters before running CoGAPS.
-Parameters are managed with a CoParams object.
-This object will store all parameters needed to run CoGAPS and provides a simple interface for viewing and setting the parameter values.
+In order to analyze your desired data, we'll need to input it and modify the default parameters before running CoGAPS.
+All parameter values can be modified directly in the 'params.yaml' file already downloaded earlier.

 ```python
 # create a CoParams object